 Read, Understand and Follow the Instructions in your D2L course.

-Start with the Learning Activities in each Learning Plan.
+Start with the Learning Activities for each Week.

 There may be times that you will need to do some additional reading to help support your thoughts and ideas in your discussions and assignments.

 Most of your reading materials and other activities for the course are found in this section, including but not limited to readings from your textbook.